ManishSoni1908/PspNet-Caffe/README.md

 ##How T0
 1. Go to `./caffe-pspnet` folder, make `build`folder and run cmake ..  and then make - j[Number of cores].
 2. Go to `./pspnet_test` folder, open CMakeLists.txt and mention caffe build path.
-3. Go to `./pspnet_test` folder make build folder and run cmake .. and then make all.
+3. Go to `./pspnet_test` folder make build folder and run
+ - $ cmake ..
+ - $ make all.

 ## For Training
 1. Go to `./utils/prototxt_training/solver_PSP.prototxt` Mention the network prototxt, snapshot path and max_iteration.
 2. Go to `./utils/prototxt_training/original_pspnet.prototxt` Mention the NumClasses in `conv6_apc17` and `conv6_1_apc17` layer.
-3. Go to `./caffe-pspnet/build/tools` Run command ./caffe train -gpu all -solver[Path to solver.prototxt] -weights[path to pre-tarined model].
+3. Go to `./caffe-pspnet/build/tools` Run command
+  - $ ./caffe train -gpu all -solver<Path to solver.prototxt> -weights<path to pre-tarined model>.